Jacinda Ardern: Member of Parliament

 After Goff resigned from the Party leadership following his defeat at the 2011 election, Ardern supported David Shearer over David Cunliffe.
 She was elevated to the fourth-ranking position in his Shadow Cabinet on 19 December 2011, becoming a spokesperson for social development under the new leader.

 Ardern stood again in Auckland Central at the 2014 general election.
 She again finished second though increased her own vote and reduced Kaye's majority from 717 to 600.
 Ranked 5th on Labour's list, Ardern was still returned to Parliament where she became Shadow spokesperson for Justice, Children, Small Business, and Arts & Culture under new leader Andrew Little.

 In 2014 Ardern was also selected, attended and graduated from the World Economic Forum's (WEF) Forum of Young Global Leaders, founded by Klaus Schwab, which takes place in Switzerland.
 She remains involved publicly as a part of the Young Global Leaders Alumni Community, and speaks at WEF events.

+Pre-premiership

 Mount Albert by-election

 Ardern put forward her name for the Labour nomination for the Mount Albert by-election to be held in February 2017 following the resignation of David Shearer on 8 December 2016.
 When nominations for the Labour Party closed on 12 January 2017, Ardern was the only nominee and was selected unopposed.
 On 21 January, Ardern participated in the 2017 Women's March, a worldwide protest in opposition to Donald Trump, the newly inaugurated president of the United States.
 She was confirmed as Labour's candidate at a meeting on 22 January.
 Ardern won a landslide victory, gaining 77 per cent of votes cast in the preliminary results.